Privacy Policy

 We collect personal and non-personal information in the following ways:

-• Name, email address, phone number, company name
+• Name, email address, phone number, company name, and job title

-• Information shared through contact forms, newsletter sign-ups, or coaching session bookings
+• Information shared through contact forms, newsletter sign-ups, assessments, coaching session bookings, diagnostic inquiries, event registrations, or other intake processes

-• Usage data through cookies and analytics tools
+• Usage data collected through cookies, analytics tools, and similar technologies

 2. How We Use Your Information